W-D12/Arknights-Guide/Operators/Caster.md

 	- Leonhardt
 		- Deconstruction & Demolition(Skill 2) reduces resistence of enemies hit for 6 second.
 The skill is a manual trigger with a low SP charge, which makes it very tedious to use and generally not worth it.
 	- Skyfire
-		- Flame of Heaven(Skill 2) decreases her attack speed drastically, however the meteor she hits the enemies with do heavy arts damage which makes this a good skill when the enemies are being blocked.
+		- Flame of Heaven(Skill 2) increases attack interval drastically, however the meteor she hits the enemies with do heavy arts damage which makes this a good skill when the enemies are being blocked.
 	- Gitano
 		- Fate(Skill 2) increases attack and attack range.
 Gitano is stunned after the skill ends.
 	- Greyy